 Distinguishing it from other further education qualifications, these Bachelor’s programs incorporate an innovative combination of project-based learning and personal and professional development programs.
 Students learn by completing real-life projects, and continuously tracking their personal growth and skill development.

-Additionally, to widen their horizons, students spend each year of the three-year program living in a different top European capital – Lisbon, Paris and Amsterdam.
+Additionally, to widen their horizons, students spend each year of the three-year program living in a different top European capital – Lisbon, Paris and Berlin.
 There they are exposed to new cultures and ways of thinking about the world.

 During their three-year Bachelor’s degree, students can also complete other certificates in parallel.
 These include Digital Entrepreneurship and Sustainability and Social Entrepreneurship, which impart skills that place them far beyond their peers outside the Forward College program.

 As the founder, Walbaum has a storied career as an education advisor to the French government, and would go on to found a number of NGOs widening access to higher education in France, such as Article 1 and Dual Conseil.

 The school’s leadership team also has a pedigree that includes leadership roles at Google and Apple.
 Their understanding of what future employers are seeking in employees, and the lay of the work landscape in general, is substantial.

 In Walbaum’s words, Forward College is a “groundbreaking higher education institution that aims to realign learning with the requirements of tomorrow’s top jobs, students’ aspirations and our need for change.

 “With Forward College, I want to participate in reinventing a higher education that nurtures the positive leadership we urgently need.”